refractionPOINT/lce_doc/docs/dr.md

 ## A Basic Rule

-Here's a rule that detect DNS requests to `example.com` and responds by reporting them within the organization with a category name `DNS Hit example.com`.
+Here's a rule that detects DNS requests to `example.com` and responds by reporting them within the organization with a category name `DNS Hit example.com`.

 ```yaml
 # Detection